nebhead/PiFire/README.md

 [Link to our channel on YouTube](https://www.youtube.com/channel/UCYYs50U5QvHHhogx_rqs0Yg)

-Here is a the latest version 2.0 of the hardware w/TFT screen and hardware buttons in a custom 3D printed enclosure.
-We've come a long way since v1.0.
+Pictured below is version 2.0 of the hardware w/TFT screen and hardware buttons in a custom 3D printed enclosure.

 ![Hardware v2](docs/photos/HW-V2-Display.jpg)

-And if you're interested in seeing more builds from other users, we have a discussions thread [here](https://github.com/nebhead/PiFire/discussions/28) where others have posted pictures of their unique builds.
+And if you're interested in seeing more builds from other users, we have a discussions thread [here](https://github.com/nebhead/PiFire/discussions/28) or on [Discord](https://discord.gg/F9mbCrbrZS) (see below) where others have posted pictures of their unique builds.

 ## Full Documentation / Hardware and Software Installation